yvelikova/axway-open-docs/content/en/docs/apigtw_kpsguide/How_to_use_kpsadmin_command.md

 INSTALL_DIR/posix/bin/kpsadmin
 ```

 If you do not specify a command operation (for example, `kpsadmin backup` or `restore`), `kpsadmin` enters its default interactive menu mode.
+For details on available operations in scriptable command mode, see [Run kpsadmin operations in scriptable command mode](#run-kpsadmin-operations-in-scriptable-command-mode).

 In default interactive mode, you are first prompted to enter your admin credentials to authenticate to the Admin Node Manager.
 These are the credentials that you supplied when installing API Gateway.